WESTERN HORSE RIDING

 They were using the horses for ranching duties and a long day in the saddle leads to the development of a larger, more comfortable saddle.

 Thus western style riding does not require as much body control from the rider.
-This makes western style very popular and easier to achieve great results with than the English style of riding.
+This makes the western style very popular and easier to achieve great results with than the English style of riding.

 The Main Difference Lies in the Tack